Good stuff

 How much do they all cost these days?

-Why has Mercedes repositioned the AMG GT?
+Why has AMG repositioned the GT?

 So how practical is it now?

 The boot is downright generous: Merc says 321 litres, but it acts bigger.
-And those back seats fold, increasing load space to 675 litres.
+And those optional back seats fold, increasing load space to 675 litres.
 It’s almost a shooting brake.
 The rear seats are apparently fine for people ‘up to 1.5m’ tall.
 Translation: pre-teen kids with all the flexibility that entails.
 Oh, and remember that if practicality is your number one consideration, the hybrid battery does eat into boot space.

 How does it stack up against rivals?